master-wayne7/locate_it/README.md

 1. Enter your api key for google maps in AndroidManifest.xml file and maps.dart file.
 2. Add your email-id in sign_up.dart file for otp verification.
 3. Add your google_services.json file to connect it to your firebase.
+4. Add firebase URL in database.dart file in services folder.

 This project is a starting point for a Flutter application.